namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 Explaining what happened , explain a meaning of something.
 You can also have something like a proof in math.
 And some proofs take a fery long time, Fermat Last Theorem. ( incidentally someone I know recently telling me they knew and met Andrew Wiles ... ).

 Is the bar for a good explanation, more or less causality?
-Do we all intuitively know correlation is not good enough? (smellt it dealt it)
+Do we all intuitively know correlation is not good enough? (smellt it dealt it), is this Occam's Razor?

+We also have the legal system where a guilt model is constructed using your peers, sampled from the jury pool.
+Different crimes require different burden of proof, where sometimes, witness testimony works, but DNA evidence didnt exist before and murder was still taking convictions.
+But juries are not statisticians though they are instructed to think critically and use only the evidence presented.
+And not what was "wiped".
+Witness tampering can result in new jurors or even a mistrial.

+In the end we call it a fair trial.

 ## Surely you're joking mr Feynman